Login

 Do You Need to Use an EOR to Hire Globally?

-No, you don’t necessarily need an EOR to hire globally.
-However, hiring globally is an incredibly time-consuming process, and without the proper expertise, it can expose your business to a number of regulatory risks.
+No, you don’t necessarily need an EOR to hire employees globally.
+However, hiring globally is an incredibly time-consuming process, and without the proper expertise, it can expose your business to a number of regulatory risks, especially if you do not comply with local labor laws.

 That said, if your business is interested in hiring talent around the world rather than establishing a local entity, using an EOR is one of the safest, most efficient, and cost-effective ways to do so.